-SMOKE UNIT MAINTENANCE
+MAINTENANCE

 CAUTION: Operating the engine without smoke fluid and with the smoke unit switch in the ON position can damage your smoke unit wick, causing the wick to become hard, blackened and unabsorbant around the heating element.
-When this occurs, it may be difficult for the wick to soak up the smoke fluid resulting in poor on smoke output.
+When this occurs, it may be difficult for the wick to soak up the smoke fluid resulting in poor or no smoke output.
 If that occurs, we recommend that you inspect and/or replace the wick taking care to not run the engine without fluid in the future.
 You can inspect the wick to see if it needs replacement by removing the smoke unit inspection cover from the body as seen in Fig.4.
-After removing the chassis and inspection cover screws lift the inspection plate away and inspect the wick.
+After removing the chassis and inspect the wick.
 If the wick is darkly discolored and hard, it should be replaced.